-- control any bank through a company that is itself a registered bank holding company subject to all of the provisions of the act; - control only one registered bank holding company; - not engage in any business activity except indirectly through ownership of other business entities (that is, the partnership must be an investment vehicle for the family and may not be an operating company); - limit its investments to those permitted for a bank holding company under section 4 of the act; and
+- control any bank through a company that is itself a registered bank holding company subject to all of the provisions of the act; - control only one registered bank holding company; - not engage in any business activity except indirectly through ownership of other business entities (that is, the partnership must be an investment vehicle for the family and may not be an operating company); - · limit its investments to those permitted for a - 1.
+Pub.
+L. 104-2089, section 2610; 110 Stat.
+3009.

-• not be obligated on any debt, either directly or as a guarantor.
+- bank holding company under section 4 of the act: and - not be obligated on any debt, either directly or as a guarantor.